Roadbobek/GoreBox-Allahware.cc-hack-leak./README.md

 ## 🧰 Step 1: Download BepInEx

 1. Visit the [BepInEx bleeding edge builds page](https://builds.bepinex.dev/projects/bepinex_be).
-2. Download the latest release of:
+2. Download the latest release of this hack (.dll)
 3. Save and extract the contents of the downloaded `.zip` file.

 ---